CloudOps (cloud operations)

 CloudOps engineer as a career path

-On a day-to-day basis, the cloud operations engineer will be tasked with creating processes for measuring system effectiveness and identifying areas for improvement.
-The most successful CloudOps engineers will work hard to stay abreast of new technologies in order to choose the right tools for orchestration and the best tools for compliance audits and reporting.
+On a day-to-day basis, the cloud operations engineer creates processes for measuring system effectiveness and identifies areas for improvement.
+The most successful CloudOps engineers will work hard to stay abreast of new technologies to choose the right tools for orchestration and the best tools for compliance audits and reporting.

 A typical job posting might request the following:

-- experience with continuous integration tools such as Jenkins and Bamboo; and
+- Experience with CI tools such as Jenkins and Bamboo.

-Job postings for cloud operations engineers are sometimes listed under the heading "cloud automation engineer."
+Job postings for cloud operations engineers are sometimes listed as cloud automation engineer.

-Most public cloud providers offer their customers tools for CloudOps, including Amazon, Microsoft, Google and IBM.
-Network engineering teams can also use proprietary tools from Apigee or RightScale as well as open source tools such as Ansible or Chef to automate configuration management, cloud provisioning and application deployment.
+Most public cloud providers offer their customers tools for CloudOps, including AWS, Microsoft Azure, Google Cloud and IBM.
+Network engineering teams can also use proprietary tools from Apigee or Flexera, formerly RightScale, as well as open source tools such as Ansible or Chef to automate configuration management, cloud provisioning and application deployment.